The PMC-80

 The System-80

-A “Blue-label” System 80, the EACA computer sold in Australia and New Zealand
+A “Blue-label” System 80, the EACA computer sold in Australia and New Zealand.

 Photograph courtesy Terry Stewart

-After their court loss, Personal Micro Computers stopped selling both the PMC-80 and the PMC-81.
-They briefly sold the EPS-80, which appeared to be a PMC-80 with Electric Pencil word processing software in ROM.
-PMC Software, a company with the same address as Personal Micro Computers, continued to sell software for the TRS-80, PMC-80, and PMC-81 until 1983.
-Some dealers, such as Vespa Computer Outlet, still advertised their remaining PMC-80s for sale as late as 1985.
+Personal Micro Computers briefly sold the EPS-80, which was a PMC-80 with Electric Pencil word processing software in ROM.
+PMC Software, a company with the same address as Personal Micro Computers, continued to advertise software for the TRS-80, PMC-80, and PMC-81 until 1983.